Sunel: Economy

-Economy is based on agriculture in area.
+The economy is based on agriculture.
 This area is known for the highest rainfall in the Rajasthan state.
-This rain is very helpful for the farmers of the region.
-Besides this satisfying rainfall, district has a lot of irrigation dams, ponds, and medium scale projects, that are serving according to the needs of farmers.
+The district also has a lot of irrigation dams, ponds, and medium scale projects, that serve the needs of farmers.

-District area of Sunel, Jhalawar is also known for the Production of Citrus (Oranges).
-The area around Bhawani Mandi has the distinction of being an important place on the International and National Citrus (Naarangi) fruit map.
-Orange-laden orchards provide a tempting sight.
-Citrus produced in Jhalawar region are of export-quality, and are exported to various foreign countries.
-Citrus-belt is spread around the Bhawani Mandi, Jhalawar and Pirawa sub-divisions.
+Jhalawar district is also known for the production of oranges.
+The area around Bhawani Mandi is an important place on the international and national citrus (naarangi) fruit map.
+Citrus fruits produced in Jhalawar region are of export quality, and are exported to various countries.
+The citrus-belt is spread around the Bhawani Mandi, Jhalawar and Pirawa sub-divisions.